Last day of term and 5 days till christmas!

 Molly walks around the corner on her phone.

-Light colours and very teenage style to show her innocence and relate to our target audience.
-She uses her phone to relate to the target audience also.
-She looks like she is coming for a housing area where she may live.
+to the target audience also.
+She looks like she is coming for a housing area

 3